cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 	- Show clips of annoying IT people
 	- Intellectual arrogance
 	- FUD
+	- How stuff is "coded" and designed in the background can be exploited by hackers, but that's the responsibility of the designers of those systems.
+	- Talking to you about how all of that is secured is boring.
+	- Rather, I want to arm the masses so they can navigate all of this no matter what it is.

-- I've been exploring the internet for the past 20 years in IT for the past 5.
+- I've been exploring the internet for the past 20 years and in the IT field for the past 5.

 - There are 2 focuses today:
 	- 1. Why this matters
 	- 2. What you do

+# 2. The Different Levels

+- Cyberwar
+- IT infrastructure and system design
+- Technology use

 ---